Grow Financial Federal Credit Union

 4. Focus on small changes.

 If you know you want to trim some discretionary spending, think about starting small.
-Making incremental adjustments can add up to a significant impact.
-Three areas of the budget that can be sneaky are:
+Making incremental adjustments can add up and have a significant impact.
+Three areas of a budget that can be sneaky are:

 • Dining out: Cooking meals at home and shopping strategically around grocery sales can make a big impact.
 The cost of dining out has risen 5.3% in comparison to a 1.7% increase in the cost of food prepared at home.1